aaronparker/aaronparker.github.io/_posts/2011-11-07-sequencing-google-chrome-15.md

 For Chrome to run successfully under App-V there are a few additional command line parameters that will need to be added to the Chrome shortcut at the configure applications stage:

-  * &#8211;disable-custom-jumplist: Disables the Windows 7 Jump List, which doesn&#8217;t work once Chrome is virtualized any way
+  * -disable-custom-jumplist: Disables the Windows 7 Jump List, which doesn&#8217;t work once Chrome is virtualized any way
-  * &#8211;no-default-browser-check: A further flag to prevent the browser from prompting the user to set it as default
+  * -no-default-browser-check: A further flag to prevent the browser from prompting the user to set it as default
-  * &#8211;in-process-plugins: Run plugins inside the renderer process.
+  * -in-process-plugins: Run plugins inside the renderer process.
 May be optional, but [has been required in the past when virtualizing Chrome](http://www.viridisit.se/eng/blog/sequence-google-chrome-5-beta/)
-  * &#8211;no-sandbox: Not required; however I have found that extensions do not install if this parameter has not been added
+  * -no-sandbox: Not required; however I have found that extensions do not install if this parameter has not been added

 For the full list of command-line parameters for Chrome and Chromium see this page: [List of Chromium Command Line Switches](http://peter.sh/experiments/chromium-command-line-switches/)